 What’s a project-based learning example?

 Here’s what this looks like in practice.
 Students will spend time working on a project — oftentimes for a week or more — that requires them to problem-solve real world issues or answer complex questions.
 They’ll usually collaborate with classmates and perform additional research to eventually figure out a solution.
 They’ll then show off their knowledge or skills in a presentation to others.
 This kind of approach to teaching fosters creativity, communication, and other important 21st century skills.

 Project-based learning helps students develop the skills they’ll need in future careers.
 It also gives teachers and parents tons of opportunities to connect course content to students’ interests and make the material more relatable.

 Not every child learns best by sitting in lecture-format classes for hours on end.
 Project-based learning increases kids’ engagement and sparks their creativity while helping them retain the material well into the future.
 For example, a 2020 research report found that teachers with exposure to science & technology education during their own early education showed more confidence when teaching it to students years later.
 This is the kind of knowledge that project-based learning fosters.

 Any educational setting will work — at home, in the classroom, on the computer.
 While project-based learning is usually most effective in the classroom when led by a teacher, parents can and should incorporate project-based learning into their kid’s schedule this summer.
 Parents can help their kids avoid stay-at-home boredom using project-based learning while completing educational activities.

 At-home project-based learning activities

-While the pandemic may have disrupted many people’s summer plans, parents can still use project-based learning activities to make their kid’s summer more exciting while at home.
+Parents can use project-based learning activities to make their kid’s summer more exciting while at home.
 Here are three projects you can use to supplement your kid’s learning this summer.